Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 The Eco Larder, Edinburgh

 In the Haymarket area of Edinburgh, The Eco Larder is the city’s first zero-waste store and is likely to fulfil all of your plastic-free desires.
 As a not-for-profit enterprise supported by volunteers, the store contains everything from vegetables, to bread and toiletries.
 The shop has a fridge full of vegan goodies and recently added a milk machine to fill up your bottles.
-Alongside the shop itself, The Eco Larder runs regular zero-waste workshops, beach clean-up missions and monthly subscriptions of their products (delivered by bike).
-You can also access a small range of their essential products online.

 The Refillery, Edinburgh